QIWI-API/payments-docs/_splits_en.html.md

 Split payments is a solution developed for marketplaces.
 Split payments provides a way to pay multiple service providers, making one charging operation from the customer's card.

-To connect to split payments, contact your Support manager and request access to the solution.
+To connect to split payments, contact your manager in QIWI Support and request access to the solution.

 ## Integration with QIWI Payment form {#use-splits-qiwi-form}